If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Frequency depends entirely on where and how you ride.

-• Road cyclists: Aim for a quick wipe down every few rides and a deep clean once a month or every 100 miles.
+• Road cyclists: Aim for a quick wipe-down every few rides, plus a deep clean about once a month or every 100 to 150 miles.

 • Mountain bikers: You should clean your chain after every muddy ride.
 Dried mud sucks moisture out of the links and causes rust instantly.